nicolehao34/LeadGen.AI/DOCUMENTATION.md

 The platform is designed to potentially integrate with:

 - **LinkedIn Sales Navigator**: For stakeholder information
-- **Clay API**: For contact information enrichment
 - **CRM Systems**: For lead management
 - **Email Marketing Tools**: For outreach automation
 - **Data Enrichment Services**: For additional company insights

 ### Web Scraping Integration

-The platform includes web scraping capabilities to fetch the latest events from industry sources such as:
+The platform includes web scraping capabilities to fetch the latest events from sources such as:
 - FESPA (Federation of European Screen Printers Associations)
 - ISA (International Sign Association)
 - SGIA (Specialty Graphic Imaging Association)